5 Gamification examples that make Nike Run Club a top running app

 Gamification is the strategic use of game features and psychology in a non-game context to support business goals.
 It triggers users to take action towards goals by relying on innate human desires such as our need for achievement or a feeling of empowerment.
 Examples of gamification for apps often occur in the shape of game-like features such as leveling or reward systems, challenges, and more.

-So how does Nike motivate its users to keep running?
+So how does this Nike app motivate its users to keep running?
 Let’s go through 5 gamification examples and break down why they work!

 Nike Run Club breakdown – 5 gamification examples